 Music as Part of our Worship

 The Service of Choral Evensong is a dialogue that has been given life by singers and composers since 1549, when Archbishop Thomas Cranmer organized our liturgies into The Book Of Common Prayer.
 As the beauty of this experience has continued for centuries, it has fostered the creation of an immense body of music written solely for this service.
-A first-time participant may feel as if he or she has joined in a conversation already begun; but eventually the wash of music and liturgy carries one into a new sense of God’s presence in daily life.
+A first-time participant may feel as if he or she has joined in a conversation already begun, but eventually the wash of music and liturgy carries one into a new sense of God’s presence in the rhythm of daily life.
 Choral Evensong is sung daily in many cathedrals and parish churches in England and throughout the Anglican Communion.
 Consider the possibility that at any given moment, somewhere on the earth, someone is offering up a voice of sung prayer as this miraculous conversation continues between the Creator and the created.

 Music as Performance